What Licensed Painting Contractor Means in North Carolina

 Frequently Asked Questions

 What does a painting contractor cost in Asheville NC?
-Interior repaints run $3,500–$8,500 for a typical 3-bedroom home.
-Exterior runs $3,800–$8,500.
-Cabinet refinishing runs $3,500–$8,000.
-Deck staining runs $750–$2,500.
-Commercial work runs $2–$6 per square foot.
-These are licensed-contractor ranges; unlicensed bids are often 30–40 percent lower and uninsured.
+Interior repaints run $3,500-$8,250 for a typical 3-bedroom home.
+Exterior runs $3,500-$7,150.
+Cabinet refinishing runs $3,300-$7,700.
+Deck staining runs $770-$1,750.
+Commercial work runs $2-$6.05 per square foot.
+These are established-contractor ranges; the cheapest unlicensed bids are often 30-40 percent lower and uninsured.

 Do Asheville painters need to be EPA Lead-Safe certified?
 Federal law requires it for any work disturbing more than six square feet of interior or twenty square feet of exterior paint on a pre-1978 home.
 Most of Kenilworth, Montford, the Five Points, Grove Park, West Asheville, and parts of North Asheville qualify.
 Working without certification on a pre-1978 home exposes the homeowner to liability and the household to lead dust.
 Detailed rules at our 2026 lead paint rules post.

-How much deposit should I pay a Asheville painting contractor?
-Standard is 10–30 percent at signing, with progress payments tied to milestones (start of prep, completion of prep, start of paint, walkthrough).
+How much deposit should I pay an Asheville painting contractor?
+Standard is 10-30 percent at signing, with progress payments tied to milestones (start of prep, completion of prep, start of paint, walkthrough).
 Anything over 50 percent upfront is a red flag.
 Cash-only deposits are an immediate disqualifier.

 Can I get a free estimate from a Asheville painter?
 Yes.
 Every legitimate Asheville crew, including ours, provides free written estimates with no obligation.
 A contractor that charges for a basic estimate or pressures you to sign on the first visit is signaling something about their business model that you don't want.